PotOfCoffee2Go/simply-trello/README.md

 Go to [https://trello.com](https://trello.com) The `Simply Trello API Example` board should now show up on your list of Trello boards.
-Open up the board and should see a list named `From simply-trello Example Code` with a card `The first card from simply trello!` which has a comment.
+Open up the board and should see a list named `From simply-trello Example Code` with a card `The first example card from simply trello!` which also has a comment.

 ## More info